Year End Recaps

 - Contribute $5,000 to the reward offered for information leading to the arrest and conviction of the person/s responsible for the murder of south herd stallions Jasper and Arshan.

-- Coordinate & cover transportation costs for two south herd Onaqui mares found in a Pennsylvania sales barn to their forever home in Texas where they were reunited with 2 other Onaqui geldings from the same 2021 roundup.
+- Coordinate & cover transportation costs for two south herd Onaqui mares (Lily & Sadie) found in a Pennsylvania sales barn to their forever home in Texas where they were reunited with 2 other Onaqui geldings from the same 2021 roundup.

 - Find sanctuary placement with LifeSavers Wild Horse Rescue for a traumatized and abused north Onaqui mare named Zora and provided her transportation from Wyoming to the sanctuary location in southern California.